 We are very proud of the team we have built at Keyport with most of the team being with us now over two years.

 Like we do with any of our initiatives, we consider ROI on each prospective new hire.
 It costs a lot to recruit, train, and manage new team members.
 As an early stage company with limited financial resources, we only hire when the need is great and the culture fit is perfect as we are not interested in hiring now only to let someone in a few months.
-Not only does that include sales and marketing, but it includes fulfillment and customer support as well as the necessary admin support.
+We have implemented a pre-employment test (like the ones found at https://www.berkeassessment.com/solutions) in order to make sure we are hiring the best people we can be hiring!
+Not only does that include sales and marketing, but it includes fulfilment and customer support as well as the necessary admin support.

 Hiring Retailbound was one of the smartest decisions we have made.
 Retail sales is very different from direct sales, and we didn’t have the knowledge and experience to do a great job out of the gate while minimizing the mistakes that could cripple, if not kill the company.